Saute Pans

 What's the difference between a sauté pan and a frying pan?

-A sauté pan has straight or slightly sloped sides and a wide base, perfect for sautéing, braising, and simmering with minimal oil.
-A frying pan has flared sides and a smaller surface, ideal for flipping, searing, and shallow frying.
-While both can cook similar dishes, their designs suit specific techniques.
+A sauté pan has straight or gently sloped sides and a wider base, making it ideal for sautéing, braising, and simmering with liquids.
+A frying pan has flared sides that make flipping and tossing food easier.
+Each design supports different cooking techniques.

 Can I use a sauté pan for frying?

-Yes, sauté pans can fry foods with minimal oil due to their wide base and even heat distribution.
-However, for deep frying or tasks requiring easy flipping, a traditional frying pan may be more suitable.
+Yes, sauté pans can be used for shallow frying thanks to their wide base and even heat distribution.
+For tasks that require frequent flipping, a frying pan may be more convenient.

 What sauté pans do professional chefs use?